google-deepmind/dqn_zoo/README.md

     checkpointing library appropriate for the file system they are using.
 This would allow resuming an interrupted training run.
 *   The preprocessing and action repeat logic lives inside each agent.
-Doing this instead of the common approach of environment wrappers allows the run loop to see the "true" timesteps.
-This makes things like recording performance statistics and videos easier since the unmodified reward and observations are readily available.
+Doing this instead of taking the common approach of environment wrappers allows the run loop to see the "true" timesteps.
+This makes things like recording performance statistics and videos easier since the unmodified rewards and observations are readily available.
 It also allows us to express all relevant flag values in terms of environment frames, instead of a more confusing mix of environment frames and learning steps.